ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 > [!primary]
 >
-> If you are already in the Git association form, copy the webhook URL and go to the step “[Configure the webhook](#configureWebhook)”.
+> If you are already in the GitHub association form, copy the webhook URL and go to the step “[Configure the webhook](#configureWebhook)”.
 >

 Log in to your [OVHcloud Control Panel](/links/manager), go to the `Web Cloud`{.action} section, click `Hosting plans`{.action}, then choose the name of the web hosting plan concerned.
 Select the `Multisite`{.action} tab.
 In the table that opens, identify the row that corresponds to the directory where you want to configure a webhook.
 Click the `...`{.action} button, then `Configure Git`{.action}.